qmk/qmk_firmware/users/ericgebhart/readme.md

 A new extension can be added with a process record entry in extensions.h.
 Just follow the same code pattern.
-If an extension defines keycodes, add it's entry in *keycodes.h* so that they are automatically added to the enum.
+If an extension defines keycodes, add it's include entry in *keycodes.h* so that they are automatically added to the enum.
 Keycodes.h is also where all the miscellaneous short cut key defines are done.

 To copy all the extensions,